Backpacking Peru is up there with one of my favorite adventures of all time, and that’s saying something!

 Budget: Puno Hostels

 This 3-star hostel is perfect for backpackers on a budget.
 Puno Hostel has dorm rooms and private rooms available, a kitchen to do your own cooking and free bikes are available for guests to explore Puno city!
-This place really is bang for your buck!
+This place really is a bang for your buck!

 PERU TO BOLIVIA

 As I mentioned earlier, if you have a few extra days up your sleeve, I highly recommend heading further south to Bolivia.

 From Lake Titicaca, it’s around a six to seven hours drive to Bolivia’s third-largest city La Paz, stopping at Copacabana for the day and then continuing on to reach La Paz.

 You will need around four to five extra days to visit these locations in Bolivia if you do wish to add them to your Peru itinerary.